Bianca Rowena was born in Romania and now lives in Canada. She is the author of The Virgin Diaries and The Gift Stone YA book series.

 It's been while since I've seen a lighthearted movie like I Feel Pretty.
 When the trailer came out I immediately resolved to go see it.
 Finally, a witty movie with a positive message.
 And that's mostly what I got when I went to see it.

-I wasn't aware of the backlash the movie was getting, even before it was in theaters and only the trailer had been released.
+I wasn't aware of the backlash the movie was getting, which started even before it was in theaters and only the trailer had been released.
 My daughter (who is 12) had the same insight that many other girls were having about this film.
 She said "this movie doesn't work, because the girl is already pretty and she isn't fat.
 But they're saying she is.
 Then she hits her head and thinks she's beautiful, but she was never ugly in the first place."

 This insight, which inspired a lot of angry tweets (more about the backlash here on racked.com) made me sad, especially hearing it from my daughter first.
 Why hadn't I thought of this?
 She definitely had a point.
 If Amy Schumer was being cast as an 'unattractive, overweight' girl, then how should a legitimately full-bodied, unconventional looking girl feel about how she looks?
 Has society set the bar way too high for what is considered pretty?
 Wasn't Amy Schumer pretty right from the start?

 But I won't go further into this particular issue.
-I did enjoy I Feel Pretty for what it was, a fun, not-too-serious, romantic comedy.
+I did enjoy I Feel Pretty for what it was: a fun, not-too-serious, romantic comedy.
 It was easy to engage in and Amy Schumer did a great job playing the role she was cast in.
 The script was what you'd expect from a light Rom Com (no unwelcome surprises) and there were plenty of funny moments.
 And yes, there was romance!
 But unfortunately, as critics have already pointed out, the film didn't reach its full potential, although it made a decent effort.

 Amy Schumer puts out so much energy in “I Feel Pretty” that it’s hard not to feel charged up, too.
 The movie is seriously suboptimal, but she is such a force for good — for comedy, for women — and the laughs land often enough that you can go, if somewhat begrudgingly, with the messy flow